 Western luxury brands work hand in hand with WeChat to innovate together

 With an intimate and more social side, brands like Dior and Yves Saint Laurent are not hesitating to launch on WeChat: Dior has designed a limited edition of its iconic Lady Dior Small bag in partnership with WeChat.
-It was sold on the platform for a limited time and in limited quantities on the occasion of Chinese Valentine's Day.
+It was sold on the platform for a limited time and in limited quantities to mark Chinese Valentine's Day.
 This innovation has become the best in the industry.
 As for Yves Saint Laurent, the brand created an interactive game to stimulate consumer engagement.
 A "numbers game" was developed to predict participants' lucky numbers.
 They can obtain their number after entering their date of birth.

 China and its many opportunities have nothing left to prove.
 Unsurprisingly, the growth of the Chinese luxury market is not about to stop: by 2025, 74% of the luxury market's growth will be driven by the Chinese population, 50% of which will be made at home, not abroad6.
 This represents a major challenge for Western brands, who will have to adapt to the standards of the Chinese market.